wekeo/wekeo4oceans/README.md

 is combined in one place.

 ## Copernicus Data

-The notebooks contained within the repository feature data from"
+The notebooks contained within the repository feature data from the OLCI, SLSTR and SRAL sensors aboard the Sentinel-3 satellite.

-FILL IN

 ## Where to find what you need

 The content of this repository is suitable for those completely new to WEkEO, Python, Copernicus data and hosted processing environments.

 Below is a summary of the files provided, with recommendations on where to start:

-FILL IN

 ## How to use this material